PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 14:17:19
+Last updated: 2024-04-02 14:19:22
-Random Quote: When you begin to touch your heart or let your heart be touched, you begin to discover that it's bottomless. - Pema Chödrön
+Random Quote: It's not what you look at that matters, it's what you see. - Henry David Thoreau